 - The Deputy Director for Management (DDM), NIH, is responsible for:

-- oversight of the NIH Civil Program;
+- oversight of the Civil Branch;

 - ensuring all federal and nonfederal staff (including trainees and fellows) successfully complete the Prevention of Sexual Harassment (POSH) training as required, and to carry out their duties as listed below;